elm-guides/elm-for-js/How to Read a Type Annotation.md

 To use any of these types, just use their name in an annotation instead of a specific type or type variable.

 If one of these types appears multiple times in a type annotation, all occurrences must resolve to the same type.
 You can allow them to be different by sticking something on to the end of the type, like `appendable2` or similar.
+For example, if you enter `(4, 2)` into the Elm REPL, it will infer the type `(number, number')`.
+The apostrophe indicates that the second number need not be the same type as the first.